mainwaringb/svyweight/README.md

 - Weighting to either counts or percentage targets
 - Allowing specification of targets as vectors, matrices, or data frames
 - Accepting targets of 0 (equivalent to dropping cases from analysis)
-- Allowing targets to be quickly rebased a specified sample size
+- Allowing targets to be quickly rebased to a specified sample size
 - Flexibly matching targets to the correct variables in a dataset
+- Dynamically specifying weight targets based on recodes of variables in observed data

 More details about the package are available in the R help files (see `package?Rakehelper` in R).

 ## Planned Features
-The package is under active development, and additional features are planned for future release.
-Major plans will be summarised in more datail via GitHub issues, but include:
+The package is under development, and additional features are planned for future release.
+This includes:
-- Allowing targets to specify recodes of observed variables in rakesvy (in progress)
-- Allowing targets with NA values on some categories (shorter-term)
+- Allowing targets with NA values on some categories (in progress)
-- Techniques for weighting numeric and ordinal data based on histograms/binning (longer-term ambition)
+- Techniques for weighting numeric and ordinal data based on histograms/binning
 - Generalising GREG weighting to random forests or other models that allow for nonlinear relationships between variables

 Contributions to the package, or suggestions for additional features, are gratefully accepted via email or GitHub.
-This is currently a passion project done outside work hours, so development may be slow at times.